CONFIRMED! Barun Sobti & Shivani Tomar’s Iss Pyaar Ko Kya Naam Doon 3 To Go Off Air In October

 IPKKND 3 Had A Good Start

 In India, Iss Pyaar Ko Kya Naam Doon 3 had a good start with 1.4 TRP ratings, but dropped down to 1 TRP ratings.
-But in the UK, the show did not manage to reach the heights as the first series, which starred Barun and Sanaya Irani.
+But in the UK, the show did not manage to reach the heights like the first series, which starred Barun and Sanaya Irani.

 Gul Khan Confirms That IPKKND Is Going Off Air